Noura/laughter-properties/README.md

-  git clone --recursive https://github.com/Noura/laughter-properties cd laughter-properties touch laughter_detection/__init__.py
+  git clone --recursive https://github.com/Noura/laughter-properties cd laughter-properties touch laughter_detection/__init__.py touch pywebrtcvad/__init__.py
 ```

+## First time setup - Set up VLC to convert to WAV
-Make sure all the audio files you want to process are in .wav format.
-If needed you can convert them with VLC, which you can download for free from <a href="http://download.cnet.com/VLC-Media-Player-64-bit/3000-13632_4-75761094.html">here</a>.
+You need to make sure all the audio files you want to process are in .wav format, mono, sample rate at 8000, 16000, or 32000, and sample width 2.
+If you need to convert the audio files to this format, you can use VLC, which you can download for free from <a href="http://download.cnet.com/VLC-Media-Player-64-bit/3000-13632_4-75761094.html">here</a>.

+In VLC, go to `File -> Convert/Stream`

+Under `Choose Profile`, choose `Custom` from the dropdown then press the button `Customize...`

+In the popup menu,
+under `Encapsulation` choose `WAV`
+under `Audio codec` choose `Codec: WAV`, `Channels: 1`, `Samplerate: 8000`

+Click `Save as new Profile...`, I suggest naming it something descriptive like `wav mono sr8000`.

+Now every time you want to convert a file you can choose this profile.

 ## Every time usage